graasp/docs/blog/2024-09-24-production-release.md

 - Small fixes and updates.
 - Backend maintenance

+## Backend

+- Add freeze and disable for item login.

 <!-- Generic message -->

 We warmly welcome and encourage feedback from our users to continuously improve our platform.
 You can contact us by email [admin@graasp.org](mailto:admin@graasp.org) or by submitting an issue in this [Github repository](https://github.com/graasp/graasp-feedback).